 It’s here again folks and you know you want to get your hands dirty getting this place clean.
-Quarterly clean-up runs the same as always with one reminder and one new addition.
+Quarterly clean-up runs the same as always with two reminders.

 Reminder: Update your tags and take home inactive projects